Theros Vorthos Commander v4.1.2

 • The starting life total is 40, and commander damage is 21.

-• Sideboards are your leftover draft cards and Commanders cannot be swapped.
+• Sideboards are your leftover draft cards and Commanders can be swapped.

 • For each type of token generated, there are physical tokens available.